HomeroABeltran/HomeroABeltran.github.io/README.md

 I'm trying this out because I've always wanted to do web development and have some experience with React and JavaScript.

-Later down the line i'll learn how to add more features and also learn wordpress as a alternative way to host my website.
+Later down the line I'll learn how to add more features and also learn wordpress as a alternative way to host my website.